ylabate/holbertonschool-simple_shell/README.md

 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```
 - The code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+It will be checked using [betty-style.pl](https://github.com/hs-hq/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/hs-hq/Betty/blob/master/betty-doc.pl)
 - No more than 5 function per file
 - All our header files should be include guarded
 - The prototypes of all our functions are included in our header file called "main.h".

-## **Instruction**

-### **Mandatory**

-- 0 - README, man, AUTHORS
-- 1 - Betty would be proud
-- 2 - Simple shell 0.1
-- 3 - Simple shell 0.2
-- 4 - Simple shell 0.3
-- 5 - Simple shell 0.4
-- 6 - Simple shell 1.0

 ## **Tech Stack**